Herrin City Library

 Adults wishing to register for a borrower’s card must bring with them two forms of identification at least one of which bears their name and address.
 These forms of identification include but are not limited to driver’s license, utility bills, mail, or voter’s registration card.
 Applicants are asked to supply their birth date on the registration card.
 Applicants are required to supply either their Social Security number or Illinois Driver’s License number for the registration record.
 Applicants are also asked to supply a Reference giving the name, address, and telephone number.
 The reference can be a friend, neighbor, or relative who does not reside at the same address as the applicant.
 The reference will not usually be contacted unless it is necessary to locate the applicant after all other means have been exhausted.
 All information provided to the Herrin City Library for registration will be kept confidential and will not be released outside the Herrin City Library.

-Children under the age of 13 must have a parent’s signature on any initial application for a library card.
+Children age 15 and under must have a parent’s signature on any initial application for a library card.
 The application must be completed with both the child and adult present in the library.
-Children may have a borrower’s card in their own name when they reach school age.
+Children may have a borrower’s card in their own name when they reach 3 years old.
 Children under the age of 16 may use the proof of residency provided by their parent.
 Children 16 and over may choose to provide their own proof of residency, or use that of their parent.

 Individuals presenting a valid card from another public library in Illinois may borrow materials from the Herrin City Library.
 The card must have the name of the individual presenting it and an expiration date in the future.
 The card must be either a resident borrower’s card or a system borrower’s card to be valid for reciprocal borrowing.
 (Non-Resident Cards are valid only at the issuing library and are not eligible for reciprocal borrowing at any other library, per the statutory laws of the state of Illinois.)